259 Dyke Rd, Marshfield, MA 02050, USA

 Habitats and Wildlife

-Forests of oak, beech, and birch, with plenty of greenbrier and native chokeberry.
+Forests of oak, elm, maple, and silver birch, with plenty of fern, greenbrier, native chokeberry and invasive bittersweet.
+Watch out for poison ivy!
 The thicket along the Dyke Road trail is an ideal place to observe birds.
+In the spring, it tends to be very popular among warblers.
 There are also some wetlands on this property.
 Once you arrive at Wharf Creek and/or the Green Harbor River, watch for the osprey that nest up above (look for the nests on top of the utility poles).
+You may also spot a tern.

 Historic Site: No